spacemonkeyJT/CyberpunkControl/readme.md

 Available commands:

-- !w - Walk forwards
+- !w - Walk/drive forwards
-- !sprint - Sprint forwards
+- !sprint - Sprint forwards (on foot)
-- !s - Walk backwards
+- !s - Walk/drive backwards
 - !a/!left - Strafe left (on foot) or turn left (in vehicle)
 - !d/!right - Strafe right (on foot) or turn right (in vehicle)
 - !jump/!space - Jump (on foot)